 - It tenderizes and relaxes the meat.

-- You can mix additional spices to the salt and water mixture for added flavor.
+- You can mix additional spices into the salt and water mixture for added flavor.

 Wet Brine Cons

-- The meats natural juices are pulled out and replaced by the water and salt for a less flavorful experience.
+- The meat’s natural juices are pulled out and replaced by water and salt for a less flavorful experience.

 The dry brine process is a bit less messy than the wet brine.
 I would say it is a simpler process overall.
-You just have much more control of the mess factor.
+You just have much more control over the mess factor.

 Boom.
 Set.
 Time.
 That is your preparation for dry brining.
-A big perk of dry brining vs wet brining is the simplicity of the dry brining process, but a drawback is the confusion of the wait times depending on the size and type of meat.
+A big perk of dry brining vs wet brining is the simplicity of the dry brining process.
+The drawback is the confusion of the wait times depending on the size and type of meat.